vpsfreecz/vpsadminos/docs/user-guide/users.md

  - user home directories, safe access permissions

 It is up to you how many users you create.
-You can use one user for all containers, one user for every container or anything in between.
+You can use one user for all containers, a different user for every container or anything in between.
 When you have created at least one user, you can continue with [container management](containers.md).